rodwyer100/LDMX_TS/README.md

 data for all event simultaneously.
 You can distinguish these by checking the defualt value `event` in the method's definition.

+## Running the analysis code with the container

+The example script is written in python, and to run it inside the container, just prepend your normal `python` command with `ldmx`:

+`ldmx python test_analyzer.py`

+Remember that the container is a little bit of a universe of its own.
+When it gets set up, the setup script mounts your working directory on the container behind the scenes -- but it can't see your entire file system.
+Be mindful of this if you try to run scripts that are on completely different paths; either copy them over, or set up the container in that path (pro tip: use a fresh shell for this).

 ## Running event simulation with ldmx-sw

 You can produce your own events using the runSimAndDigi.py script.